Open-source .NET 8 framework

 Gateway

-Ocelot routing, authentication integration, Consul provider, and resilience policies.
+Ocelot-based API gateway with routing, authentication integration, Consul provider, and resilience policies.

 02